8 Reasons to Eat Cauliflower More Often

 It’s important that you aren’t over-exposed to the sun.
 Eating this vegetable isn’t enough.
 Remember to put sunscreen on.
 Also, don’t sunbathe for hours on end.

 6. Neurodegenerative disorders

 Among other reasons to eat cauliflower we should mention the protection it may offer against neurodegenerative disorders.
 The sulforaphane activates detoxifying enzymes.
 It also helps your brain to heal neural lesions caused by oxidative stress or inflammation.

 This means that diseases like Parkinson’s and Alzheimer’s will be less likely to affect you.

 You can help your arteries by eating cauliflower.
 This is thanks to the antioxidant and anti-inflammatory properties it has.

-Cauliflower can prevent the onset of diabetes.
+Do you need more reasons to eat cauliflower?
+This vegetable can help reduce the risk for diabetes.
 This is thanks to the vitamin C and potassium content it has.
 These two things regulate the glucose in your blood and your metabolism.

 When your potassium levels are low, your glucose levels can rise.
 This can be an important threat if you have diabetes.
 Because of this, it’s very important to eat enough foods that have high levels of potassium.